 - As you can see on the template, the direction of the pleats go toward the center from either side, which means they will meet together at the center.
 The “aerial view” in the photo below shows you how the pleats come from each side to meet in the middle.

 - When the pleating for the first side is done, repeat to pleat the second side in the same manner.
+Then repeat to pleat the back panel in the same manner.
 Be careful and precise with your marking and stitching.
 It’s important that the front and back pleating aligns or the bag won’t hang correctly from the handles.

 - When both the front and back panels are pleated, once again pull the lining away from the exterior.
 You need it just far enough away to allow you to place the raw edges of the still-unsewn bottom opening right sides together.
 Pin in place, leaving an approximate 5” – 6” opening.
 Yep, you are simply narrowing the opening, not completely closing it.

 - Using a ½” seam allowance, stitch from the original marked bottom corner points to the new 5” – 6” opening.
 Stitch one side, then stop and lock.
 Re-position and stitch the other side, stop and lock.

 - Turn the entire bag right side out through the 5”- 6” opening.
 This takes a little bit of pushing and pulling, but be gentle as your upper pleats are not yet topstitched in place.

 - Once right side out, push the bottom of the lining back down into the exterior.
 Align the side seams and flatten the pleats.
 Press well.